Get Started with the B2C Commerce API

 SCAPI provides load shedding and rate limiting so that your shoppers always have access to your storefront.

-• For detailed use case informtion and examples for specific APIs, see the guides in Develop.
+• For detailed use cases and examples that use specific APIs, see the guides listed in Develop.

 • To explore the full capabilities of each set of API endpoints, see the specifications in Reference.